se-edu/addressbook-level25/doc/DeveloperGuide.md

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename existing Tag
+**MSS**

+1. User wants rename an existing tag
+2. User keys in the tag that he wants to be renamed
+3. User keys in the details of renaming, such as person, new tag name
+4. User confirms to rename existing tag
+5. AddressBook renames existing tag

+Use case ends.

+**Extensions**
+2a.
+AddressBook detects an error in the data

+> 2a1.
+AddressBook shows an error message <no such tag>
+  Step 2a1 is repeated until data entered is correct.
+  Use case resumes at step 3.

+3a.
+AddressBook detects an error in the data

+> 3a1.
+AddressBook shows an error message <no such contact>
+  Step 3a1 is repeated until data entered is correct.
+  Use case resumes at step 4

 #### Use case: Delete person